meowwtama/tp/docs/DeveloperGuide.md

 * Borrowing books: Decreases the library user's merit score by 1.

 **Threshold Check Before Borrowing:**
-* Implemented in `MyBookshelf`.
-* Ensures that a library user's merit score exceeds the limit threshold before allowing a successful borrow.
+* Check is performed before library user borrows a book.
 * Library users must have a merit score greater than or equal to the threshold to borrow books successfully.

 **Threshold Setting:**
 * Library users can set the threshold using the `limit` command.
-* Allows customization of the threshold limit, which determines the minimum merit score required for successful borrowing.
+* Allows customisation of the threshold limit, which determines the minimum merit score required before allowing a library user to borrow a book.
+* This provides the library manager with the flexibility to determine what's best for the library.

 These changes aim to regulate borrowing behavior, preventing excessive borrowing and ensuring fair access to library resources based on library user's credibility as measured by their merit score.